Spin bowling

-Spin bowling is a bowling technique in cricket, in which the ball is delivered slowly but with the potential to deviate sharply after bouncing.
-The bowler is referred to as a spinner.
+Spin bowling is a bowling technique in cricket, in which the ball is delivered relatively slowly but with rapid rotation, giving it the potential to deviate sharply after bouncing.
+A bowler who uses this technique is called a spinner, a spin bowler, or a slow bowler.

+It is one of the two main approaches to bowling, the other being fast bowling.

+A spinner may bowl with their right-arm or left-arm, and with a finger spin or wrist spin action.
+Therefore, there are four types of spin bowling: off spin, leg spin, left-arm orthodox spin and left-arm unorthodox spin.

+The bowlers with the highest, second-highest and fourth-highest number of wickets in the history of Test cricket, Muttiah Muralitharan, Shane Warne and Anil Kumble, respectively, were spinners.

 Purpose

 The main aim of spin bowling is to bowl the cricket ball with rapid rotation so that when it bounces on the pitch it will deviate from its normal straight path, thus making it difficult for the batsman to hit the ball cleanly.
 The speed the ball travels is not critical, and is significantly slower than that for fast bowling.
 A typical spin delivery has a speed in the range 70–90 km/h (45–55 mph).